What If Your Loops Were Just Faster?

 }

-You write a loop.
+Write a loop.
 The compiler vectorizes it.
-The type system tracks what is varying.
+The type system tracks what’s varying.
 The mask handles the tail.
-That is the entire mental model.
+That’s the model.

 Benchmark results